anappellegrino/anappellegrino.github.io/index.md

 ### Working Papers

 #### Killings of police officers
 What happens when a police officer is killed?
 In this project, I analyze how police officers deaths in Rio de Janeiro impact police use of lethal violence in the following days.
-I find that police become more deadly, albeit not more active.
-Such effect is shaped by police officer schedules and local rememberance practices.
+I find that police have become more deadly, albeit not more active.
+Such effect is shaped by police officer schedules and local remembrance practices.
 [Working paper upon request] - _Presented at APSA 2023 and ISA 2024 (Under Review)_

 #### International Wars, National Foes
 (with Laia Balcells and Matthew Simonson)